robertahunt/specify7-wiki/Darwin-Core-Archive-Publishing.md

 ### Testing a DwCA definition resource

-After a DwCA definition resource has been created, it can be tested by instructing Specify to produce a DwCA file from it.
+After a DwCA definition resource has been created, it can be tested by instructing Specify to produce a DwCA file based on it.

 The user should be logged into the collection corresponding to the DwCA definition resource.
-Clicking on the user name followed by *Make DwCA* in *User Tools* opens a dialog that accepts a *DwCA definition* and a *Metadata resource*.
-Enter the name of the DwCA definition resource that was previously created in the *DwCA definition* field, and click start.
-The *Metadata resource* can be left blank.
+Clicking on the user name followed by **Make DwCA** in *User Tools* opens a dialog that accepts a **DwCA definition** and a **Metadata resource**.
+Enter the name of the DwCA definition resource in the **DwCA definition** field, and click start.
+The **Metadata resource** can be left blank.
 Specify will begin running the queries and generating the DwCA file.
 A notification with a link to download the archive will be produced when the process completes.